 Honeywell sells thousands of products across our four operating segments containing parts from thousands of direct and indirect suppliers.
 As a "downstream" company with many tiers in our supply chain, we generally do not have a direct relationship with 3TG smelters and refiners.
-It is difficult for us to identify actors upstream from our direct material suppliers, and we rely on our direct material suppliers to provide information on the smelters and refiners as well as the origin of 3TG contained in parts, products or services supplied to us, including sources of 3TG that are supplied to them from their upstream suppliers.
+It is difficult for us to identify actors upstream from our direct material suppliers, and we rely on our direct material suppliers to provide information on the smelters and refiners as well as the origin of 3TG contained in parts or products supplied to us, including sources of 3TG that are supplied to them from their upstream suppliers.
 These direct material suppliers similarly rely on information provided by their suppliers.

 The terms and lengths of contracts with our suppliers are varied, and we cannot always unilaterally impose new contract terms.
-As we renew or enter into new purchase agreements with direct material suppliers, we are adding a 3TG compliance provision requiring such suppliers to conduct and document their inquiries into the smelters and refiners as well as the country of origin of 3TG in parts, products or services supplied to Honeywell and to provide Honeywell with information or representations that Honeywell requires to meet its compliance obligations.
+As we renew or enter into new purchase agreements with direct material suppliers, we are adding a 3TG compliance provision requiring such suppliers to conduct and document their inquiries into the smelters and refiners as well as the country of origin of 3TG in parts or products supplied to Honeywell and to provide Honeywell with information or representations that Honeywell requires to meet its compliance obligations.
 Although we integrated a 3TG compliance provision into some purchase agreements with direct material suppliers, it will take a number of years to ensure that all direct material supplier purchase agreements contain appropriate 3TG compliance provisions.
 In addition, some suppliers may object to the inclusion of such 3TG compliance provisions.
 In the meantime, as described herein, we are working with our suppliers to ensure they provide 3TG sourcing information.

-We are a member of the Conflict Free Sourcing Initiative (CFSI).
-The CFSI is a broad-based initiative to develop control systems regarding smelters and refiners through independently validated audits under the CFSI's Conflict-Free Smelter Program.
+We are a member of the Responsible Minerals Initiative (RMI), formerly the Conflict Free Sourcing Initiative.
+The RMI is a broad-based initiative to develop control systems regarding smelters and refiners through independently validated audits under the RMI's Responsible Minerals Assurance Process (RMAP).